bedops/bedops/docs/content/reference/set-operations/bedextract.rst

 .. note::  Fully-nested elements are not a problem for the other two :ref:`bedextract` features: 1) Listing all chromosomes, and 2) Retrieving all information for a single chromosome.

 Fully-nested elements are only an issue if they exist in the ``Query`` dataset.
-Results are not affected if the ``Target`` datacontains nested elements.
+Results are not affected if the ``Target`` dataset contains nested elements.
 Overlapping (but not fully-nested) elements in the ``Query`` input file are fine, as are duplicated genomic positions.

-.. note:: Our lab works with BED data of various types: cut-counts, hotspots, peaks, footprints, etc. These data generally do not contain nested elements and so are amenable to use with bedextract for extracting overlapping elements.
+.. note:: Our lab works with BED data of various types: cut-counts, hotspots, peaks, footprints, etc. These data generally do not contain nested elements and so are amenable to use with :ref:`bedextract` for extracting overlapping elements.

    However, other types of ``Query`` datasets can be problematic.
 FIMO search results, for example, might cause trouble, where the boundaries of one motif hit can be contained within another larger hit.
 Or paired-end sequence data, where tags are not of a fixed length.
 Be sure to consider the makeup of your BED data before using :ref:`bedextract`.